qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 tweet on a new page when the user selects a certain tweet.
 Sometimes it can happen that a tweet is too long for a list entry.
 Ellipses are then shown at the end of the tweet.
 That is why we want to give the user a chance to display the whole tweet.
-Lets create a simple “Tweet” page that only shows a ``qx.ui.mobile.basic.Label`` with the selected tweet text.
+Lets create a simple "Tweet" page that only shows a ``qx.ui.mobile.basic.Label`` with the selected tweet text.
 To do so, we bind the ``text`` property of the tweet to the label ``value`` property.
-Create the page, like you have done before, in the “source/class/mobiletweets/page” folder.
-The code of the page shouldn’t be something new for you:
+Create the page, like you have done before, in the "source/class/mobiletweets/page" folder.
+The code of the page shouldn't be something new for you:
 ::